yesimon/BufferedStreams.jl/README.md

 Input streams also have some tricks to make parsing applications easier.
 When parsing data incrementally, one must take care that partial matches are preverved across buffer refills.
-One easy way to do this is to copy it to a temporary buffer, but this unecessary copying can slow things down.
+One easy way to do this is to copy it to a temporary buffer, but this unnecessary copying can slow things down.

 Input streams instead support the notion of "anchoring", which instructs the stream to save the current position in the buffer.
 If the buffer gets refilled,